milindkulgod/academic-site/content/project/Classifier.md

 * Due to the size of the dataset, the training of the model was time consuming.

+* The classification results have a lot of common classes, this is because the reviews have all kinds of symptoms mentioned, making it difficult to attain close to perfect results.

 **Contributions:**

 * None of the predefined libraries were used.
 The classifier was created with the help of dictionaries and the calculation of probabilities.